johnwry/dm2/markdown/colossians/colossians.md

     <br/>

 c.
-Colossians 4:11a –    <em>Jesus, who is called Justus, also sends greetings</em>.
+Colossians 4:11a –    * Jesus, who is called Justus, also sends greetings* .
 Justus' name
     meant <strong>righteous</strong>.
 Justus was a Jewish believer in Christ who became one of Paul’s <strong><u>fellow</u></strong> workers.
 There are a few possibilities in Scripture for the identity of this    <strong>righteous</strong> man.